 Acrylic liners can be placed over existing tub and shower stalls to transform old stalls into stronger, more durable and longer lasting acrylic showers and tubs.
 The process used to create acrylic showers eliminates pores in the shower or bath stall, preventing mold, soap scum and hard-water buildup from embedding into the stall and causing it to break apart, rot or leak.

-Fiberglass showers are less expensive than acrylic showers, because fiberglass showers do not last as long as acrylic stalls.
-Unfortunately, this is due to the way in which the fiberglass showers are made.
-The gel-coating from the mold is transferred onto the fiberglass shower and protects the fiberglass material from water damage.
+Fiberglass showers are less expensive than acrylic showers, but they don't last as long as acrylic stalls due to the way in which the fiberglass showers are made.
+The gel coating from the mold is transferred onto the fiberglass shower and protects the fiberglass material from water damage.
 The fiberglass is porous underneath the gel coating.

-Cost is the main consideration for many homeowners placing a shower in a new or existing home.
-Though fiberglass showers are less expensive, they will need to be replaced before an acrylic shower.
-If money is an immediate issue, then perhaps a fiberglass shower is the best choice, followed by an acrylic lining when money will allow.
-If money is available, an acrylic shower is a great investment, postponing the need for a replacement.
+Cost is the main consideration for many homeowners when upgrading a shower in a new or existing home.
+Though fiberglass showers are less expensive, they'll need to be replaced before an acrylic shower.
+While both acrylic and fiberglass showers can be repaired sometimes, it's better to invest in a shower that lasts.